National symbols of the Philippines: Filipinos as national symbol

-Jose Rizal is considered one of the national heroes of the Philippines but according to Ambeth Ocampo, no historical Filipino personage has been declared officially as being a National Hero through law.
+According to Ambeth Ocampo, no historical Filipino personage has been declared officially as being a National Hero through law.

 According to the NHCP Section Chief Teodoro Atienza, and Filipino historian Ambeth Ocampo, there is no Filipino historical figure officially declared national hero through law or executive order.
 Although, there were laws and proclamations honoring Filipino heroes.
 In the Rizal Law principally sponsored by Claro M. Recto and enacted in 1956, Jose Rizal is mentioned as a national hero in the "whereas" clause of the law.
 Although, "whereas" clauses function as a preamble or introduction and it is not part of the provisions.
 On November 15, 1995, the Technical Committee of the National Heroes Committee, created through Executive Order No. 5 by former President Fidel Ramos, recommended nine Filipino historical figures to be National Heroes: Jose Rizal, Andres Bonifacio, Emilio Aguinaldo, Apolinario Mabini, Marcelo H. del Pilar, Sultan Dipatuan Kudarat, Juan Luna, Melchora Aquino, and Gabriela Silang.
 No action has been taken for these recommended National Heroes until it was revisited in one of the proceedings of the 14th Congress in 2009.

 On August 3, 2009, shortly after the death of former President Corazon Aquino, widow of Benigno Aquino Jr., legislative measures have been filed calling for her official recognition as a national hero.
 Congresswoman Liwayway Vinzons-Chato filed a house resolution declaring Corazon Aquino a national hero.
 Although, a week after she filed the resolution, she realized that there is no Filipino historical figure declared through law.
 On August 10, 2009, she cited on her privilege speech in Congress the nine Filipino heroes recommended by National Heroes Committee in 1995.
 She then urge Congress to sign the resolutions declaring the nine Filipinos recommended by the National Heroes Committee plus Benigno Aquino Jr. and Corazon Aquino as national heroes.
 Congressman Salvador Escudero interpellated Vinzons-Chato's speech and stated that heroes are made in the hearts and minds of people and not through legislation.
 After the interpellation, it was moved by House of Representatives to refer the privilege speech of Vinzons-Chato to the Committee of Basic Education and Culture.